 About a year ago, I had the idea to write a short essay each morning on something I found beautiful.
 It would be in a style reminiscent of the poet Frank O’Hara, who wrote poetry on his lunch break, hence his 1964 book Lunch Poems.
 I forgot the idea a few minutes later.
 In March 2021, I remembered it again and decided it would be a nice thing to try.

-What to expect (nonpaying subscribers)
+What to expect for nonpaying subscribers

-What to expect (paying subscribers)
+What to expect for paying subscribers

 The same three micro-essays.
 The Sunday Supplement, delivered Sunday mornings, with three-plus ideas of things to love.
 And a longer field report on the fourth Saturday, written and dispatched from a trip in the woods, to kickstart your weekend’s wanderlust.